arpita-sahakar/practice-react/README.md

-# Fun With Forms
+# AJAX

-In this activity we will add some new functionality to the previous form example.
+In this activity we will create a simple React application with which users can query the OMDB API and display information about the movie searched for.

 ## Instructions

 * Replace your React application's `src` folder with [Unsolved/src](Unsolved/src).

+* This activity uses Bootstrap, so make sure you `import 'bootstrap/dist/css/bootstrap.min.css';` in `index.js`

+* Be sure to install the axios library by running `npm install axios` in your terminal.

-Stop the dev server if it is already running.
+* Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

+* Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.

+* This application is supposed to allow users to search for the name of a movie via the form on the right of the page, and display information from the OMDB API on the left side.
+Currently the application isn't fully functional.

-* Update the `Form` component to add the following:
+* Open the `src/OmdbContainer.js` and add the following code:

-  1. A new input field that updates `this.state.password`.

-     * Set the initial value of `this.state.password` to an empty string.

-  2. Whenever a user clicks the "Submit" button, add code to accomplish the following:

-     1. If the user hasn't provided a first and last name, throw an alert saying: "Fill out your first and last name please!".

-     2. If the user has provided a first and last name, but their password is less than 6 characters, throw an alert saying, "Choose a more secure password," followed by the full name.
-E.g. "Choose a more secure password, John Smith!"

-     3. Else, throw an alert to greet the user.
-E.g. "Hello, John Smith!".

-  3. Do not allow the user to type in a password that is longer than 15 characters. i.e. the length of the password state should never go beyond 15 characters.
+  * Add a `componentDidMount` method which should utilize the `API.js` module to query the OMDB API for the movie "The Matrix" when the component mounts.
+Then update this component's `result` state with the result of the AJAX request.
+You can verify you completed this step correctly by refreshing the page in your web browser.
+If successful, the application should display information about the movie "The Matrix" when the page first loads.

+  * Add a `handleInputChange` method which should be called whenever the user types into the input field.
+Inside of this method, set `this.state.search` equal to the new value of the input field.
+You can verify you've completed this step correctly if you can now type into the input field.

+  * Add a `handleFormSubmit` method which should be called when the form is submitted.
+Inside of this method, utilize the `API` module to search the OMDB API for the value of `this.state.search`.
+Then update this component's `result` state with the result.
+You can verify you completed this step correctly by searching for the name of a movie.
+If successful, you should see the movie poster and some information about the movie appear in the left card.

+### Bonus

+* After you get the rest of the application code working, add code so that if no movie results are found, a message is displayed indicating this in place of the `MovieDetail` component.
+Otherwise display the `MovieDetail` component.
+You can verify you completed this step correctly by searching for an empty string.
+If successful, you should see your message being displayed instead of any movie information.

 ### Hints

-* You may want to look into using [String.prototype.substring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring) to prevent the password field from going beyond 15 characters.
+* Don't forget to call `event.preventDefault()` inside of any event handlers called in response to an HTML form being submitted.

+* The only code you need to modify is inside of `OmdbContainer.js`.

+* If you make it to the bonus, check out [React's Documentation on Conditional Rendering](https://facebook.github.io/react/docs/conditional-rendering.html).
+Use any of the techniques described to complete the bonus.